-The Cambridge University is offering two scholarships to black UK students who are admitted to the University of Cambridge in autumn 2018.
+Cambridge University is offering two scholarships to black UK students who are admitted to the University of Cambridge in the UK.

 The grants, which are non-repayable, will cover the full cost of tuition fees and provide a maintenance grant which will significantly reduce the need for awardees to take out government or commercial loans.
 This support will be available to recipients for up to four years of undergraduate study.